 Do I need a referral?

 We treat musculoskeletal injuries (including sports injuries) and also other musculoskeletal conditions such as back pain or osteoarthritis.
 We see a wide range of patients of all different ages.

 How much does it cost?

-Since our practitioners are all independent, they set their own fees.
+Our practitioners are all independent so they set their own fees.
 Their current appointment and consultation fees are shown in the link below:

-As far as fees for medical procedures are concerned, we aim to be competitive and our fees are often much lower than those of the private hospitals.
+As far as fees for medical procedures such as injections are concerned, we aim to be competitive and our fees are usually much lower than those of the private hospitals.
 It has always been our aim to balance the needs of our business with the affordability of the services we deliver.

 If you require any further information on fees, please contact a member of our reception staff.